How to export your WooCommerce customer addresses

 Exporting the WooCommerce customer address

-Let’s make the country and city fields visible, from the “Toggle Columns” section.
+Let’s make the country and city field visible, from the “Toggle Columns” section.

 Let’s see some examples.